The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

 \begin{proof} Hermitian Jacobi theta series in~\eqref{eq:def:hermitian_jacobi_theta} yield the theta decomposition

 where~$\mu$ runs through the coset in~\eqref{eq:def:hermitian_jacobi_theta}.
-In this decomposition all~$f_\mu$ are Hermitian cusp forms of weight~$k-h$ with Fourier coefficients~$c(f_\mu; n') = c(\phi; t)$ for suitable~$t$ with~$\det(n') = \det(t)$.
-Now the statement follows from \fref{Proposition}{prop:hermitian_modular_forms_hecke_bound}. \end{proof}
+In this decomposition all~$f_\mu$ are Hermitian cusp forms of weight~$k-1$ with Fourier coefficients~$c(f_\mu; n') = c(\phi; t)$ for suitable~$t$ that satisfies~$\detF(n')\, \det(m) = \detF(t)$.
+Now the statement follows from \fref{Lemma}{la:hermitian_modular_forms_hecke_bound}. \end{proof}

 We are now in position to bound symmetric formal Fourier--Jacobi series at admissible torsion points.
+Recall the specialization of Hermitian Jacobi forms to torsion points in~\eqref{eq:def:hermitian_jacobi_forms_torsion_points} and the notion of admissible torsion points in \fref{Definition}{def:hermitian_jacobi_forms_admissible_torsion_point}.

-\begin{theorem} Given~$f = \sum_m \phi_m(\tau_1,z,w)\, e(m \tau_2) \in \rmFS^{(g,1)}_k$ and an admissible $N$\nbd{}torsion point~$(\alpha,\beta)$, we have the bound
+\begin{theorem} Given~$f = \sum_m \phi_m(\tau_1,z,w)\, e(m \tau_2) \in \rmFS^{(g,1)}_k$ and an admissible~$N$\nbd{}torsion point~$(\alpha,\beta)$, we have the bound

 \end{theorem}